Wolfie the Seawolf: Appearances in media

+On September 26, 2024, a bronze statue of Wolfie was unveiled in the academic mall of Stony Brook's West Campus.

 Lore

-Wolfie was born on February 15, 1995.
+Wolfie was born on February 10, 1994.
 His height is 6 feet tall and he is a double major in marine biology and cheerleading.

-The Seawolf is described as a mythical creature from the Tlingit tribe which brought good luck to those able to see it.
+The Seawolf is described as a mythical sea creature from the Tlingit tribe with the head of a wolf and the fins of a killer whale.
+The Seawolf brought good luck to those able to see it.
+However, the Stony Brook mascot looks like an ordinary wolf.